Syrian military extends southwest assault, thousands displaced

 In Moscow, Deputy Foreign Minister Mikhail Bogdanov was quoted by RIA news agency as saying Russian officials hoped to discuss southwest Syria with U.S. National Security Adviser John Bolton soon, and separately with Jordan.

-Jordan’s foreign minister said his country, already hosting hundreds of thousands of refugees, could not take in Syrians fleeing fighting in the southwest.
+Jordan’s foreign minister Ayman Safadi said on Twitter on Sunday his country, already hosting hundreds of thousands of refugees, could not take in Syrians fleeing fighting in the southwest and demanded the de-escalation agreement be respected.

-“We demand that the de-escalation agreement ... be respected,” Ayman Safadi said on Twitter on Sunday.

 Assad has turned to the southwest after driving rebels from their last besieged enclaves in western Syria, including eastern Ghouta near Damascus, earlier this year.